xuhdev/homepage-octopress-old/source/_posts/2012-03-10-add-a-show-image-switch-for-the-safari-browser-on-your-iphone-slash-ipad-slash-ipod-touch.markdown

 [Jailbreaking][jailbreaking] is the process of removing the limitations imposed by Apple on devices running the iOS operating system, such as iPhone, iPad, iPod Touch, Apple TV.
 You need to jailbreak your device before you continue to next step.
-To get your device jailbroken, please take a look at [this page](http://www.idownloadblog.com/jailbreak).
+Don't worry, the jailbreaking process is totally FREE.
+To get your device jailbroken, please take a look at
+[this page](http://www.idownloadblog.com/jailbreak).
 If you already have your device jailbroken, you could skip this step.